cartographer-project/cartographer_ros/docs/source/assets_writer.rst

       bag_filenames:=${HOME}/Downloads/b3-2016-04-05-14-14-00.bag \
       pose_graph_filename:=${HOME}/Downloads/b3-2016-04-05-14-14-00.bag.pbstream

-At the timo of writing, the generated assets end up in ``~/.ros``.
+At the time of writing, the generated assets end up in ``~/.ros``.

 Configuration
 -------------

-The assets writer is modelled as a pipeline.
+The assets writer is modeled as a pipeline.
 It consists of `PointsProcessor`_\ s and `PointsBatch`_\ s  flow through it.
 Data flows from the first processor to the next, each has the chance to modify the ``PointsBatch`` before passing it on.